maikewu/forms/docs/fields/25-prefill-rules.md

 ## Custom Work Order Property

 Custom Work Order Properties of the respective Space can be extracted.
-As they can have a variety of different value types, the value type has been marked `UNKNOWN`.
 To extract a custom Property, one must first know their respective ID.

 The following examples illustrate the extraction of a custom property, the custom property ID is always placed in between the [] brackets after the step `workOrderToCustomPropertyValue`: